thethyka/Odyssey-ROV-Interface/docs/toolkit.md

 This document outlines the technical architecture, data models, communication protocols, and component structure for the Odyssey ROV HMI.

+### Developer Quick Start

+To get started with the HMI, follow these steps:

+1.  **Run the Backend:** Launch the backend service using `docker compose up`.
+The backend will be available at `localhost:8000`.
+2.  **Connect a WebSocket Client:** Use any tool (e.g., a simple script, Postman) to connect to the WebSocket at `ws://localhost:8000/ws/telemetry`.
+3.  **Observe the Initial State:** You will immediately receive the `'standby'` telemetry message.
+This is the starting point for the UI.
+4.  **Start a Scenario:** Send a `START_SIMULATION` command (see command table) over the WebSocket to begin receiving live mission data.

 ---

 ## 1. Data Models (The "Model")